riak-synrc/pbkdf2/share/sphinx-docs/api/documents.rst

        "rev" : "9-247bb19a41bfd9bfdaf5ee6e2e05be74"
     }

-    **Note**

-    Uploading an attachment updates the corresponding document revision.
+.. note:: Uploading an attachment updates the corresponding document revision.
    Revisions are tracked for the parent document, not individual attachments.

 Updating an Existing Attachment
 -------------------------------